Mount Tabor (Oregon): Reservoir controversy

-The Mount Tabor reservoirs, along with those in Portland's Washington Park, have been the subject of a decade-long controversy surrounding lucrative engineering contracts to replace the historic open reservoirs with underground storage tanks.
+The Mount Tabor Reservoirs, along with those in Portland's Washington Park, have been the subject of a decade-long controversy surrounding lucrative engineering contracts to replace the historic open reservoirs with underground storage tanks.
 Concern has been raised about the possible relationship between City officials and the engineering firms receiving the no-bid reservoir decommissioning contracts; and about the role these parties may have played in lobbying for pro-underground-tank modifications (the "LT2" rule) to the Safe Drinking Water Act.

 On June 15, 2011, a man was observed urinating in a nearly 8-million-gallon reservoir, prompting city officials to drain the water at a cost of around $36,000.

-Under LT2 several hundred of the country's historic open reservoirs were decommissioned, including the three open air reservoirs on Mount Tabor, which no longer provide drinking water.
+Under LT2, several hundred of the country's historic open reservoirs were decommissioned, including the three open air reservoirs on Mount Tabor, which no longer provide drinking water.

 Following pressure from other open-reservoir cities, in 2011 the EPA softened its stance on the LT2 rule and allowed the country's remaining open reservoirs to halt burial plans; but despite public outcry Mount Tabor's open reservoirs remain slated for decommissioning.
-In August 2015 the Portland City Council voted for decommissioning, considered to be the final vote on the issue.
+In August 2015, the Portland City Council voted for decommissioning, considered to be the final vote on the issue.

-Access to the park
+Park access

 Mount Tabor Park can be entered by vehicle from 69th Avenue and Yamhill Street on the north side of the volcano, Harrison Street on the east, Lincoln Street on the southwest, and 60th Avenue and Salmon Street on the northwest side.
 An off-leash dog park is located on the south side near the Harrison entrance.
 There is also pedestrian access from several dead-end streets on the south side off 72nd Avenue.
+A bike path and multiuse path provides park access beginning at SE 64th Avenue and Division Street.
+The bike path construction was completed in 2024.